AlbertaSat/ex2_obc_software/README.md

 # EX2_OBC_SOFTWARE  [![CircleCI](https://circleci.com/gh/AlbertaSat/ex2_obc_software.svg?style=svg)](https://circleci.com/gh/AlbertaSat/ex2_obc_software)
-Welcome 👋 - this is the central repository for the Ex-alta 2 OBC, dubbed 'Athena'.
+Welcome 👋 - this is the central repository for the Ex-Alta 2 OBC, dubbed 'Athena'.

 The software in this repository reflects the designs found in the Ex-Alta 2 Critical Design Review document, and separate folders contain software submodules for the Equipment Handlers (EH), Hardware Interface (HIL) and On-board services.